flowdy/FlowgencyTM/README.md

 Check the dependencies
 -----------------------

-Check and install any prerequisites by running inside the FlowTiMeter directory:
+Check and install any prerequisites by running inside the FlowgencyTM directory:

   cpanm --installdeps .